The BMC's commitment to equity, inclusion and diversity

 BMC Equality and Diversity Strategy and Action Plan

-The BMC has an Action Plan setting out a structure for achieving greater diversity at Board level (the BMC Executive Committee) and on National Council, the BMC's main policy making body.
+The BMC has an Action Plan setting out a structure for achieving greater diversity at Board level and on Members Council.

 Finding Our Way Podcast